mborowsk/fitbitcontest/README.md

 	        'consumer_secret' => "CONSUMER_SECRET_HERE"
 	    );

-10)  Add Text message Updates for partipants to follow changes in leaderboard
+10)  Add Text message support via Twillio to update partipants of changes in leaderboard
+	a.
+TBD